Jan-Fryblik/javafx-3d-testing-tool/README.md

-# javafx-3d-testing-tool
+# JavaFX 3D Prototype Project

-JavaFX 3D testing prototype.
+Prototype project for testing JavaFX 3D features, playing with it and having fun.